ejmastnak/nutria/docs/source/ui.rst

 **Show**

 - Meal name
-- Name, amount, and unit (in originally specified units) of each ingredient
+- Name, amount, and unit (in originally specified units) of each meal ingredient
 - "Compute nutrient profile" button for default quantity of meal (Or just show nutrient profile if it's inexpensive to compute)